-Home/Blog/Well-Being/Home Remedies/Effective Home Remedies for Blocked Nose: Quick Ways to Relieve Nasal Congestion
+Home/Blog/Well-Being/Home Remedies/Effective Home Remedies for Blocked Nose: Natural Ways to Relieve Nasal Congestion

-Effective Home Remedies for Blocked Nose: Quick Ways to Relieve Nasal Congestion
+Effective Home Remedies for Blocked Nose: Natural Ways to Relieve Nasal Congestion

-In most cases, nasal congestion caused by colds, flu, or mild viral infections can be treated at home.
-However, when it’s related to asthma, sinusitis, or rhinitis, a combination of medication, nasal sprays, and home remedies may be necessary for relief.
+In most cases, nasal congestion resulting from a common cold, flu, or mild viral infection can be effectively managed with at-home care.
+When congestion is severe or linked to chronic conditions like asthma, chronic sinusitis, or allergic rhinitis, a combination of medical consultation, prescribed medication, and these natural remedies may be required for lasting relief.

-Let’s explore the most effective and natural remedies to clear a blocked nose.
+Let’s explore the most effective and natural remedies to help clear a stuffy nose and improve breathing.

 1. Use a Humidifier

-Inhaling steam can help alleviate a blocked nose by softening and thinning out mucus, reducing irritation, and opening the nasal passages.
-You can use a facial steamer, take a hot water shower, or take hot water in a container to inhale the steam.
-You can add a few pinches of menthol crystals to the water.
+Inhaling warm, moist air (steam inhalation) may help alleviate a blocked nose by softening and thinning out mucus, reducing irritation, and opening the nasal passages [1].
+You can use a facial steamer, breathe the steam from a hot water shower, or use a container of hot water for inhalation.
+You can add a few drops of essential oils like eucalyptus or menthol for added relief.
 Inhale this steam deeply through your nose for several minutes and repeat this process daily to get quick relief.

 3. Stay Hydrated

-• Mix 1 cup of warm, sterilised water with 1/4 teaspoon salt in the neti pot.
+• Mix 1 cup of warm, sterile (previously boiled and cooled) water with 1/4 teaspoon salt and a pinch of baking soda in the neti pot.

 • Tilt your head to one side over a sink.

-• The nozzle of the neti pot should be inserted into one nostril, and gently pump the saline solution into the nostril.
+• Insert the nozzle of the neti pot into the upper nostril and gently pour the saline solution into it.

 • The solution will flow through the other nostril.

-• Repeat the same procedure on another nostril.
+• Repeat the procedure on the other nostril.

-Over-the-counter saline sprays or saline water prepared at home helps moisturise the mucous membranes, thinning out the mucus, and making it easier to clear.
-It also helps wash away irritants, such as pollen, dust, and other allergens, that may be causing inflammation and contributing to nasal congestion.
+Over-the-counter saline sprays or saline water prepared at home may help moisturise the nasal lining and thin out the mucus, making it easier to clear.
+Saline rinsing also helps wash away irritants, such as pollen and dust, that may be causing inflammation and contributing to congestion [1].

 • Mix the salt and baking soda in a cup or bowl.

-• Add boiled or sterilised water to the cup till the contents are completely dissolved.
+• Add boiled or sterilised water until the contents are completely dissolved.

-• Use a dropper or a nasal spray bottle to apply this solution to your nostrils.
+• Use a sterile dropper or a nasal spray bottle to apply this solution to your nostrils.

 • Lean your head forward slightly and sniff the solution into one nostril at a time.

-• Now blow your nose gently to remove mucus or solution in the nostril.
+• Now, blow your nose gently to remove mucus or solution from the nostrils.

 7. Use Mentholated Salve